SEO glossary: SERP (Search Engine Result Page)

 In a nutshell: What is SERP?

-If a user enters a keyword in a search engine and sends the search query, the search results appear.
+If a user enters a keyword in a search engine and submits the search query, the search results appear.
 This is also referred to as the SERP (Search Engine Result Page).

 What is SERP?